Color blindness: Traffic lights

-There are several other features of traffic lights that can that help color-blind people.
+There are several other features of traffic lights that can help color-blind people.
 British Rail signals use more easily identifiable colors: The red is blood red, the amber is yellow and the green is a bluish color.
 Most British road traffic lights are mounted vertically on a black rectangle with a white border (forming a "sighting board"), so that drivers can more easily look for the position of the light.
 In the eastern provinces of Canada, traffic lights are sometimes differentiated by shape in addition to color: square for red, diamond for yellow, and circle for green (see image).

 Signal lights

 Navigation lights in marine and aviation settings employ red and green lights to signal the relative position of other ships or aircraft.
 Railway signal lights also rely heavily on red–green–yellow colors.
 In both cases, these color combinations can be difficult for the red–green color blind.
 Lantern Tests are a common means of simulating these light sources to determine not necessarily whether someone is color blind, but whether they can functionally distinguish these specific signal colors.
 Those who cannot pass this test are generally completely restricted from working on aircraft, ships or rail, for example.